samehmahmoud5515/PaymentWallTask/README.md

 RxRealm So when a when a record in database changed The application get the updates.

-I used branches and pull request in every feature.
+I used branches and pull requests in every feature.

 -------------------------------------------------------------------------------------------------------------------